 Other Japanese guards entered the building and began to beat all the prisoners.
 One prisoner was able to explain that only one prisoner attacked the guard.
 The POWs were made to sit with their backs against the wall and their legs crossed tightly under their buttocks.
-Each man was questioned in the prison headquarters.
+Each man was questioned at the prison headquarters.
 The officer who attacked the guard confessed and was taken away.
 He was never seen again.
 Hearing the man’s screams in the guardhouse left no doubt in Daniel’s mind as to the officer’s fate.

 From this time on, if the POWs went out on a work detail it was with a large group of guards.
 The guards were nervous and kept their guns with bayonets attached pointed at the men at all times.
 Food rations were also cut so the prisoners were once again hungry.
 On the last day in Davao, a dog was killed and all the prisoners received a gallon of rice.
 They were then made to sit out in the sun for hours before they were moved out of the camp.